Receive $50 off an eligible $100 purchase at the Outside Shop, where you'll find gear for all your adventures outdoors. Sign up for Outside+ today.

 Host: I’m Louisa Albanese, and you’re listening to Out Alive by Backpacker.
 In each episode of this podcast, we’ll bring you real stories of real people who survived the unsurvivable.

-Trailer: I saw the rope slip through the rappel ring and I couldn’t do anything.
+Trailer: I saw the rope zip through the rappel ring, and I couldn’t do anything.

 Stephanie: [00:01:34] My dad worked as a landscape architect for the forest service.
-So he would design, you know, campsites and where to put a road or where to put in scenic byways.
-And You know, I definitely gained this love of mountains and the forest from him.
+He would design campsites, where to put a road, or where to put in scenic byways.
+I definitely gained this love of mountains and the forest from him.

-Stephanie: [00:02:43] So my health issues really started back.
-When I got pregnant with my first daughter back in 2003, I, um, I had hyper nieces, but I also started fainting along with that, which is not necessarily terribly uncommon when you have hyperemesis.
+Stephanie: [00:02:43] So my health issues really started back when I got pregnant with my first daughter back in 2003.
+I had hyperemesis, but I also started fainting along with that, which is not necessarily terribly uncommon when you have hyperemesis.

 Host: [00:03:06] Hyperemesis is a pregnancy complication that would have explained Stephanie’s fainting.
 But when these episodes started occurring after she’d had her kids, things took a more serious turn.

 Stephanie: [00:03:17] We ended up doing a couple of tests in the hospital to really check the rhythm of my heart.
-And that’s when they found out that I wasn’t just experiencing.
-These fainting episodes that my heart was actually flat-lining, you know, it was going into cardiac arrest for anywhere from, you know, about 15 seconds to about 55 seconds.
+And that’s when they found out that I wasn’t just experiencing these fainting episodes; my heart was actually flat-lining.
+It was going into cardiac arrest for anywhere from about 15 seconds to about 55 seconds.